Scale-free behavior of weight distributions of connectomes: Possible explanation for the power-laws of global weight distributions

+For a generic universality class considered to describe brain criticality~\cite{BeggsJNEURO2003}, the Directed Percolation (DP) in the high dimensional mean-field limit, the auto-correlation function decays asymptotically with $\lambda/Z = 4$~\cite{henkel2008}, thus $p(w_{ij}) \propto p(\tau) \propto \tau^{-3}$ can be expected, in agreement with our measurements for global weight distributions.
+This scaling can be true for the mean-field behavior of several other basic universality classes, like DP-C (Manna) or the dynamical percolation~\cite{henkel2008}.
+In lower spatial dimensions the autocorrelation exponent decreases, for example in $d=2$ it is $\lambda/Z = 2.5(3)$~\cite{henkel2008}, providing an estimate $\alpha = 1.5(3)$ for the two dimensional DP class.
+Model simulations assuming Manna sandpiles are under way for direct confirmations~\cite{COBcikk}.
+We assume, that for white matter fiber tracts (i.e in case of KKI-18) the aggregate of the neuron level learning rules results in similar distributions.

 However, it is still an open question if the critical brain would belong to the mean-field DP universality class or to other and if non-universal scaling~\cite{MArep, CCrev}, corresponding to a Griffiths phase~\cite{Griffiths} or to an external drive~\cite{PhysRevX.11.021059,Odor_2023}.
-In the case of the Shinomoto-Kuramoto model, possessing periodic external forces, to describe the task phase of the fruit-fly brain it was shown that PDF-s of the activation periods decay with non-universal power-laws characterized by exponents $\tau_t \simeq 2$, depending on the strength of the excitation~\cite{Odor_2023}.
+In the case of the Shinomoto-Kuramoto model, possessing periodic external forces, to describe the task phase of the fruit-fly brain it was shown that PDF-s of the inter-event times decay with non-universal power-laws, characterized by exponents $2 < \nu < 4$, depending on the strength of the excitation~\cite{Odor_2023} and on the actual communities.
 Similar behavior was found for the Hurst and beta exponents, which describe auto-correlations.
-A community dependence has also been confirmed via fMRI and BOLD signal measurements~\cite{Ochab_2022} for humans.
+This community dependence has been confirmed via fMRI and BOLD signal measurements~\cite{Ochab_2022} in case of humans.

-Thus, assuming that synaptic weights $w_{ij}$, obtained by LTP, are proportional with the activity duration times $\tau_{AA} \sim \tau_A$ we can expect that their probability distributions exhibit the same PL tails characterized by $\tau_t$.